tdilauro/Simplified-wiki/AdobeVendorID.md

 * `vendor_id`: This is the literal string "NYPL".
 You are getting Adobe IDs from NYPL and not some other source.
 * `library_uri`: A URI that represents your library.
 The URL to your library's website is fine.
-* `library_short_name`: A short string that distinguishes your library from other libraries.
+* `library_short_name`: A short uppercase string that distinguishes your library from other libraries.
 There's no hard limit, but it should be less than 10 characters.
 This lets NYPL distinguish between your patrons and another library's patrons.
+By convention, the first two characters of `library_short_name` should be your library's state or province.
 * `authdata_secret`: A secret string that is shared between you and NYPL.
 This lets NYPL verify that a request actually came from you and is not someone trying to hack the system.

 ```